jrliv/notes/CSharp/Notes/README.md

 ### Define a namespace

 Declaring your own namespaces can help you control the scope of class and method names in larger programming projects.
-You can declare a namespace by using the <b>namespace</b> keyword in C#.
+You can declare a namespace by using the **namespace** keyword in C#.

     namespace SampleNamespace
     {